 FOR THE PEOPLE, BY THE PEOPLE

 Since 1995, thousands of peers – not clients – have joined our Adult ADHD Support Group.
-This year, we were compelled to do more and offer evidence-based peer support in behavioural health with free courses and meetings to enable our tribe further.
+In 2019, we were compelled to do more and offer evidence-based peer support in behavioural health with affordable courses and meetings to enable our tribe further.
 These individuals are from various walks of life, the real Toronto, including entrepreneurs, professionals, community leaders, scientists, healthcare workers, and civil servants, to former inmates and homeless.

 For whatever reason, the Adult ADHD medical model is exclusionary.
 General practitioners schedule full daily; they do not have the appropriate time to treat ADHD.
 The path to diagnosis and scarcity of accessible supports challenging to navigate in city centres, remote within commensurate population geography.
 Private diagnosis and treatment is not an option for hundreds of thousands of Canadians.